microsoft/promptflow/examples/flows/chat/chat-with-pdf/README.md

 #### The main loop: [main.py](chat_with_pdf/main.py)
 This is the main entry of the chatbot with a loop to read question from user input and call the steps above to answer the question.

 To make this example simpler, we store downloaded file and also the built index as local files, though there is a mechanism to honor cached file/index, the index loading still takes certain time and add up to the latency that user can feel.
 Also if the chatbot is hosted on a server then it requires the requests for same PDF file to hit same server node to make the cache effective.
-In a real-world scenario, you will likely want to store the index in a centrialized service/DB instead.
+In a real-world scenario, you will likely want to store the index in a centralized service/DB instead.
 There're many such DB available like [Azure Cognitive Search](https://learn.microsoft.com/en-us/azure/search/vector-search-overview), [Pinecone](https://www.pinecone.io/), [Qdrant](https://qdrant.tech/), ...

 ## Prompt flow: when you start thinking about quality of your LLM app
 Now the simple chatbot is working, which straightforward.
 And this is just the first step or the simpler part of the journey.
 Just like any machine learning based application, building a good LLM app usually requires a lot of tuning work, e.g. trying different prompts (rewrite question, QnA), different parameters (chunk size, overlap size, context limit etc.) or even different workflow design (in our example with or without rewrite_question step is a configuration you may want to experiment with).